theJaxon/CKAD/README.md

 kubectl auth can-i <verb> <object> as <username>

-# Get a shell into the container running https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/
+# Get a shell into the container running
-kubectl exec --stdin --tty <name> -- /bin/bash
+kubectl exec --it <name> -- /bin/bash

 # Proxy
 kubectl proxy --port=<number> &